zombiefish/Docker-Training/README-dfun-sig.md

 The signature application is a short exercise that should take no longer than a few hours.
 Unfortunately, we never have enough time in class to full go through the exercise.
 I hope you can spare enough time to give the application a shot, as it does replicate a real world applicatin quite well.

+The ["Signature Application Instructions"](containerizing-an-application.md) are here in detail.

-The first step is to clone the got repository locally.
+The first step is to clone the git repository locally.

 ```bash
 # git clone -b ee2.0 https://github.com/docker-training/fundamentals-final.git